 What's St Patrick's Day without a parade?
 In Galway, the city's theatrical heritage guarantees a spectacular one, with street performances by the Macnas theatre group, who will be marching with their giant puppets and Youth Ensemble.
-The parade is the climax of a three-day celebration across the city, featuring family entertainment, vintage amusements and an outdoor craft village.
+The parade is the climax of a four-day celebration across the city, featuring family entertainment, vintage amusements and an outdoor craft village.

 Of course, the fun doesn't stop with Galway and Dublin.
 The whole country comes alive with their own twist on St Patrick's Day, with parades that represent the history behind each county.